 Before we go ahead, let’s discuss a few Scrum terminologies that are closely related to scrum boards.

 The product backlog is a compiled list of everything that needs to be done in a project.
 The product backlog is accessible by anyone but can only be changed by a product owner.

 From the product backlog, tasks are incremented to the sprint backlog.
 The sprint backlog is a list of user stories or segmented tasks that will be selected prioritized before the actual work begins.

 This is the first step while forming a scrum board, the team will decide what task to take on based on what they think can be completed in a sprint.
-This step takes time as this is where the planning is done for the sprint and tasks are picked or identified and sprint time is decided.
+This step takes time as this is where the sprint planning is done and tasks are picked or identified and sprint time is decided.

 The sprint itself is the most integral part of the scrum board, it’s a schedule sheet represented on a scrum board in vertical columns described above.
 The sprint is time-dependent and this period, ranging from a week to four weeks is decided by the team before the work begins.

 The time of sprint once decided cannot be changed and the main goal is to move all the tasks from to the rightmost or the completed column.

 The burn-down chart is a graphical representation of completed and left-over work.
 It represents the hours of work put into the sprint vs the decided sprint time.
 This helps the team understand their progress and complete the sprint in the allotted time.

 Daily scrum and sprint reviews are usually done during and after the sprint in order to make sure the sprint is completed.
 If unforeseen issues arise, they are accommodated by communication and the combined effort of the team to tackle it.